BlueQuartzSoftware/simplnx/src/Plugins/OrientationAnalysis/docs/ComputeIPFColorsFilter.md

   + If the data originates from a TSL .ang file, then **Elements** that the TSL software could not reliably identify the Euler angles for will have a "Fit of Solution" = 180 and/or an "Image Quality" = 0.0.
   + This means that when the user runs some sort of threshold **Filter** the *mask* will be those **Elements** that have an Image Quality > 0 and/or Fit < 180.0
 + HKL (.ctf file)
-  + If the data originates from an HKL (or Bruker) system (.ctf file) then bad voxels can typically be found by setting "Error" > 0
+  + If the data originates from an HKL (or Bruker) system (.ctf file) then unindexed voxels can typically be found by setting "Error" > 0
   + This means that when the user runs some sort of threshold **Filter** the *mask* will be those **Elements** that have an Error = 0

+### IPF Legends

+IPF Legends for most all of the Laue classes can be found in the Data/OrientationAnalysis folder that comes with DREAM3D-NX distributions.
+They are very high resolution images and you are free to use them in any published work.

 ![IPF Color Triangle](Images/IPFFilterLegend.png)